Château de Thorens: History

 At the exit of the village of Thorens-Glières, on the road of the famous plateau of Glières, the castle appears in proud silhouette in a beautiful mountainous setting.
 It is built on an ancient fort dating to 1060, built by the order of count Gérold de Genève, who bestowed it upon his faithful comrade in arms, Lord Odon de Compey.

 The castle was confiscated by the duke of Savoie in 1479.
-Many crimes, abuses and executions were reported to have been committed by the lords of Compey, so the castle was offered of Hélène de Luxembourg, spouse of prince Janus de Savoie, duke of Genève.
+Many crimes, abuses and executions were reported to have been committed by the lords of Compey and so the castle was offered of Hélène de Luxembourg, the spouse of prince Janus de Savoie, duke of Genève.
 Hélène was, however, not interested in Thorens; her daughter Louise de Savoie, who married her cousin François de Luxembourg, inherited the Château de Thorens.

 Later, in 1559, Thorens was sold to Sébastien II de Luxembourg and Lord François de Sales de Boisy, father of Saint François de Sales.
 The Lord de Sales already owned the Château de Sales, located a few hundred metres from the Château de Thorens.
 Pledged also to the lords of Compey, initially, the Château de Sales thus came to the keeping of the princes of Luxembourg.
 The Lord de Sales occupied the prestigious charge of maître d'hôtel of the residence of prince Sébastien II.
-In the 17th century, the family of Sales, originating from La Roche-sur-Foron and extremely old, saw a fast rise, occupying the highest charges at the House of Savoy in Turin, going from the titles of baron to those of count and, finally, marquis.
+In the 17th century, the very old family of Sales, originating from La Roche-sur-Foron, saw a fast rise, occupied the highest charges at the House of Savoy in Turin and went from the titles of baron to those of count and finally marquis.

 Abused during the French invasion of Savoy in 1792, the Château de Thorens was restored in the 19th century by the marquise Alexandrine de Sales, helped by her grandson, count Eugène de Roussy de Sales.
 Today, the family of Roussy de Sales, headed by Félix-Léonard de Roussy de Sales, inhabits the castle year-round and undertakes its preservation.

-The castle relates the life of Saint François de Sales and the family de Sales.
-Saint François de Sales (1567–1622), prince-bishop of Geneva, was a multi-faceted character eminently famous for his humility.
+The castle relates the life of Saint Francis de Sales and the family de Sales.
+Francis (1567–1622), prince-bishop of Geneva, was a multi-faceted character who was eminently famous for his humility.
 His life is illustrated by liturgical goldwork, seals, episcopal clothes, paintings, documents and rare books.